 "We designed Windows 7 to be more nimble and always ready when you are"

 1. Quicker access to the things you use most

 Jump Lists are lists of recently opened items, such as files, folders or websites, organised by the program that you use to open them.
 You can use a Jump List to open items and you can also pin favourites to a Jump List, so you can quickly get to the items that you use every day.

 2. Get music and video, even on the go

 Ever wish you could enjoy the music, videos and pictures on your home PC while you're away?
 Now you can.
 With Remote Media Streaming in Windows 7, you can tap into your complete Windows Media Player 12 library over the Internet.
 Forget about copying all your media from your home PC to your laptop or having to choose what to bring on your digital media player – now you can access anything you want, anytime you want.

 3. Homegroups make sharing easier than ever

 Have you ever needed to print a file at home when you weren't connected to a printer?
 Did you decide that even with a home network, it was easier to just put the file on a USB drive and take it to the PC with the printer?
-That's one reason we created HomeGroup.
-New with Windows 7, HomeGroup takes the headache out of sharing files, devices, and printers on a home network.
-Connect two or more PCs running Windows 7, and HomeGroup makes it easy to automatically start sharing your music, pictures, video, and document libraries, too, with others in your home.
+That's one reason why we created HomeGroup.
+New with Windows 7, HomeGroup takes the headache out of sharing files, devices and printers on a home network.
+Connect two or more PCs running Windows 7, and HomeGroup makes it easy to automatically start sharing your music, pictures, video and even document libraries with others in your home.

 4. Live taskbar previews